-- Air and noise pollution during construction. - Oil spillage during construction. - Possibility of occurrence of accidents on the site during construction. - Potential for wild fire that may emanate from the substation. - Presence of the substation may expose people to accidents and health hazards. - Land use change will reduce food security in the area. - Incidences of electrocution. - Increase in social vices due to influx of population in the project area as a result of emergence of new industries as well as general development in the area.
+- Air and noise pollution during construction. - Oil spillage during construction. - Possibility of occurrence of accidents on the site during construction. - Potential for wild fire that may emanate from the substation. - Presence of the substation may expose people to accidents and health hazards.

-5.5: SPECIFIC VIEWS AND CONCERNS.
+- Land use change will reduce grazing land and food security in the area. - Incidences of electrocution. - Increase in social vices due to influx of population in the project area as a result of emergence of new industries as well as general development in the area.

+5.5.2 OTHER SPECIFIC CONCERNS